GreptimeTeam/docs/docs/user-guide/operations/deploy-on-kubernetes/manage-greptimedb-operator/upgrade-greptimedb-operator.md

 # Upgrade GreptimeDB Operator
 You can upgrade the GreptimeDB Operator at any time without impacting your managed GreptimeDB instances.
-This guide details the steps to upgrade an existing GreptimeDB Operator installation using Helm, specifically from version 0.2.1 to 0.2.3.
+This guide details the steps to upgrade an existing GreptimeDB Operator installation using Helm, specifically from version 0.2.1 to the lastest version.

-### 1. Verify the existing Operator installation.
+### Verify the existing Operator installation.

 First, verify the health and status of all Operator pods and services using: